fpyir/spookyaction/README.md

 # execute a given function when the Item is found on screen.
 # Lags out after roughly a minute, give or take a bit.
 clickbox.run_when_present(given_function, arg1, arg2, kwarg1=None, kwarg2="Hi")

-# a static method to execute click on all given Item names sequentially.
-# Works from the spookyaction-specific Items dictionary.
-Item.click_all("clickbox", "userprofile", "deletebutton")

 # a property that returns whether an Item is on screen or not.
 clickbox.found # => True or False, dynamically computed.